KingULTRA1/UltraChat/CONTRIBUTING.md

 ### Vulnerability Reporting

-For security vulnerabilities, please email security@ultrachat.app instead of creating public issues.
+For security vulnerabilities, please use GitHub Security Advisories or direct message @Ultra1 on Twitter instead of creating public issues.

 ## Testing